 - Generate regular reports.
 Whether it’s monthly or quarterly, keep tabs on all activity over a period of time.
 All accounting transactions and other AP-related activities should be recorded to help administrators understand cash flow and audit any purchases made in the timeframe.

 - Give control to the right person at the right time.
 AP often involves getting the invoice to the right party for authorization.
 Who exactly is in charge of authorizing a specific transaction?
 Have a clear answer to this question throughout the AP workflow.

 - Centralize the accounts payable process.
 One of the biggest problems facing business accounting is the vast variety of transactions companies make.
 Likewise, the steps to process payment can include capturing, measuring, storing, and accessing AP-specific documentation.
 Having everything on a single platform enables easy management and even automation.

-Organizations rely heavily on AP departments to maintain internal controls on cash flow, hence the popularity of accounting software solutions intended to optimize the accounts payable process.
+Organizations rely heavily on AP departments to maintain internal controls (such as an official expense policy) on cash flow, hence the popularity of accounting software solutions intended to optimize the accounts payable process.

 What Software Solutions Can Do To Help